 This doesn't have to stop at dog groomers, but can also apply to departments and teams in your organization.
 By promoting the use of this question, along with the possibility of using @mentions, you can help foster a sense of community within your company.

 2️⃣ Examine motivation

-Questions are a great place to start when trying to figure out what motivates your employees, and therefore makes them more productive and creative.
-Reviews are another space where you can have this type of developmental conversation, but integrating this into your questions on your regular check-ins keeps you in the know about: projects that are energizing for your people, what things your team may need in order to function at the top of their game, and what interests your team is interested in developing (more than just during review cycles).
+Questions are a great place to start when trying to figure out what motivates your people, and therefore makes them more productive and creative.
+Reviews are another space where you can have this type of developmental conversation, but integrating this into your questions on your regular Check-ins keeps you in the know about: projects that are energizing for your people, what things your team may need in order to function at the top of their game, and what interests your team is interested in developing (more than just during review cycles).

-3️⃣ Connecting employees & creating relationships
+3️⃣ Connecting individuals & creating relationships

 Here we go!
 Set up a question (some companies set these up monthly or bi-weekly) to prompt people to hold a coffee/tea chat with another member of the company.
 We do this at 15Five and it has led to insightful conversations with other team members, where I've learned more about the inner workings of other departments.
 In turn, this led me to build better processes that supported both team's needs.
 This is extra helpful for remote teams as well!

 When individuals connect outside of their day to day projects and tasks, friendships form, creating a closer work environment—an environment where everyone can see the humanity in each other and know who to go to when they have a specific question (or opportunity!)
 These meetings are also really useful to bridge gaps between departments that may never talk to each other, even if they work closely, and collaboration is encouraged between the two.